sangkunine/MedicalWorks/README.md

 	- scrolling mouse wheel for camera zooming (in/out).

 - Sidebar<br>
-There are tabs for each model representation (i.e., slicer, volume, isosurface), and additional sketch tabs.<br>
+There are tabs for each model representation (e.g., slicer, volume, isosurface), and additional sketch tabs.
 In each model tab, you can change the properties of the model.
-For example, after hovering the mouse cursor over the attribute value you want to change, click and drag the mouse up / down (or right / left) to increase / decrease the corresponding value.<br>
-In addition, you can change properties using checkboxes, drop-down lists with options, etc.
+For example, after hovering the mouse cursor over the property value you want to change, click and drag the mouse up / down (or right / left) to increase / decrease the corresponding value.
+In addition, you can change properties using the checkboxes or drop-down lists with options provided.

 ## Future works
 - Function to build various workspaces to improve user convenience